If you find yourself being interrupted by your male counterparts at work here are a few active tips to help your voice be heard.

 EMPLOY SHINE THEORY.

 Having your idea shot down only to have a male colleague pass it off as their own later in the same meeting = FRUSTRATING.
 Also sometimes referred to as “amplification”.
-It involves women repeating each other’s ideas during a meeting to help ensure they are heard.
+It involves women repeating each other's ideas during a meeting to help ensure they are heard.
 It also can aide in preventing other men from claiming the ideas as their own.
 So ladies, circle up before that next staff meeting and strategize in advance!
-(For more of a deep dive on Shine Theory take a listen to the interview Leah and I did with Mavenly’s Women, Work + Worth podcast.)
+(For more of a deep dive on Shine Theory take a listen to our interview on Mavenly’s Women, Work + Worth podcast.)

 ESTABLISH YOUR BOUNDARY UPFRONT.